Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 \subsubsection{Metastable and perturbation induced structures}

-In the previous section we have assumed the effective confining potential to be purely harmonic in all directions.
-This assumption is, though, only an approximation to real experimental situations, where details of trapping potential can produce deviations from this idealized situation and impact the formation of ion crystal structures.
+The theoretical analysis of the experimental results discussed so far have assumed that the trapping potential is conservative and purely harmonic.
+However, this is only an approximation of the experimental situations.
+Specifically, in rf traps the time dependence of the trapping potential can produce measureable deviations from this idealized situation, thus impact the formation of ion crystal structures and even the resulting structures.

-For instance, in the case of linear rf traps operated with $a_{dc}=0$ we have a pseudo potential that has the same strength in the plane perpendicular to the $z$-axis.
-However, due to the four electrode configuration of the trap (See Fig.~\ref{fig:linear_rf_traps}), the actual ion motional dynamics including the micromotion must have a four fold symmetry with respect to rotation around the $z$-axis.
-The effect of this breaking of cylindrical symmetry can already be observed when considering only two ions forced by a strong confining force along the $z$-axis to lie in the $xy$-plane.
-From MD simulations as well as expansion of the pseudo potential beyond the dominating order \cite{Broener:2000}, one finds that the two ions always align along one of the (1,1) or (1,-1) directions in the $xy$-plane, where the orientation of the micromotion is perpendicular to the line connecting the two ions.
-Similarly, for weak confinement along the $z$-axis, the crystal plane formed by smaller two-dimensional zig-zag structures will align in the same directions in the $xy$-plane.
-The effect of non-perfect cylindrical symmetry is much more challenging to predict for three-dimensional crystals, since in this case micromotion will happen along many directions.
+For instance, in linear rf traps operated with $a_\mathrm{dc}=0$ the pseudopotential is symmetric under rotation about the $z$-axis in the geometry of Fig.\ \ref{fig:linear_rf_traps}.
+However, this continuous symmetry is only an approximation of the exact discrete symmetry, imposed by the four electrode configuration of the trap.
+The effect of this discrete symmetry is already evident in clusters composed of two ions, which are forced by a strong confining force to lie in the $x - y$ plane: molecular dynamics simulations (as well as expansions of the pseudo potential beyond the leading order \cite{Broener:2000}) show that at equilibrium the two ions always align along one of the (1,1) or (1,-1) directions in the plane, where the orientation of the micromotion is perpendicular to the line connecting the two ions.
+Similarly, for weak confinement along the $z$-axis, small zigzag structures always align in the same directions.